Dreikirschenweg-kleine runde in Achern

 (S/E) With your back to the station car park, head south along Eisenbahnstraße.

 (1) Follow it straight on, past Kaiser-Wilhelm-Straße.
-Follow the signs to the left *Zum Klauskirchl* and cross the main road (Hauptstraße).
+Follow the signs on the left *Zum Klauskirchl* and cross the main road (Hauptstraße).

 (2) "Klauskirchl" – continue straight on along Kappellenstraße.

-(3) At the crossroads, turn right along Spitalstraße-Wilhelm Schechter Straße, cross the Acher bridge and turn left at the end.
+(3) At the junction, turn right along Spitalstraße-Wilhelm Schechter Straße, cross the Acher bridge and turn left at the end.

 (4) Turn right onto Joseph-Wurzier Straße until you reach the hospital on the bend.